Love Island's Ollie won't actually be inheriting the Lanhydrock Estate

 You can't blame a man for trying...

-Love Island contestant Ollie Williams will be swapping a life of luxury for, well, another life of luxury when he enters the South African villa.
+Love Island contestant Ollie Williams swapped his life of luxury for, well, another life of luxury – but only for three days as he has since quit the ITV2 show.

-Speaking ahead of his entrance on the ITV2 show, Ollie explained: “My father is Lord of the Manor of Lanhydrock.
+Speaking ahead of first day in the South African villa, Ollie explained: “My father is Lord of the Manor of Lanhydrock.
 The family title is Viscount Clifden.

 “When my father passes away or abdicates, as the eldest child, I will take on the titles and the estate.
 I’m the heir of Lanhydrock.”